-- You white listed the Zendesk public IP addresses listed here.
-You could run into firewall issues at any time if you don't white list the IP addresses.
+- The Zendesk public IP addresses listed here are whitelisted.
+You could run into firewall issues at any time if you don't whitelist these IP addresses.

 - If you're using SSL, have a full SSL certificate stack from a certificate authority.
 Self-signed certs are not supported.
 The intermediate certificate is commonly not installed on the JIRA server.

 - Make sure that ports 80/8080/443 are open (depending on your SSL settings) on your network for inbound/outbound traffic between Zendesk and JIRA.
 If you'd like to open only one specific port, you can hard-code the port number in the ticket sharing agreement URL.
 Example: 123.456.78:5555.

 Connectors for JIRA 6

 - ServiceRocket JIRA Connector – Plugin

 Creating an application link to your Zendesk in JIRA